Videography Price and Videographer Rates

 Gaffers work with DP to help shape the light right.
 Basically, gaffers are responsible for all lighting and will place filters on lights to control their tone, color, and intensity.
 Gaffers usually manage the grips and electricians on set and usually work their way up to being DPs.

 The grips are responsible for building and rigging lighting, dolly tracks and other lighting accessories.
 The key grip is in charge of other grips and reports to the gaffer.
-On smaller productions, it’s normal to have the same person handling both the gripping and the gaffing during the video production.
+It’s normal to have the same person handling both the gripping and the gaffing.

-The electricians handle getting electrical power on set for the video production’s lights or generators if the filming is outdoors.
-Electrician team should run distribution boxes strategically on set so that they’re safe and out of the way from other video crew members.
+The electricians handle getting electrical power for the lights or generators if the filming is outdoors.
+Electrician team should run distribution boxes strategically so that they’re safe and out of the way from other video crew members.

-The DIT is responsible for transferring the footage on the camera’s cards to HDDs or laptops.
-DITs have to work fast and perform quality control checks during the video production process to be sure nothing’s lost.
-On smaller productions, Project Assistant is in charge of this task.
+The DIT is responsible for transferring the footage on the cards to HDDs or laptops.
+DITs have to work fast and perform quality control checks during the process to be sure nothing’s lost.
+On lower budget projects, Project Assistant is in charge of this task.

-The Production Assistant serves as an important position to ensure video production is occurring in a timely manner and meets the strict quality metrics outlined in the brand identity guide.
-On smaller productions, PA becomes a crucial position providing help in almost all aspects of video production: setting up audio and video equipment, microphones, sound speakers, video screens, projectors, video monitors, recording equipment, connecting wires and cables.
+The PA serves as an important position to ensure production is occurring in a timely manner and meets the strict quality metrics outlined in the brand identity guide.
+On smaller productions, PA becomes a crucial position providing help in almost all aspects: setting up audio and video equipment, microphones, sound speakers, screens, projectors, recording equipment, connecting wires and cables.

-The sound mixers take all the audio inputs generated by the filming process and record them to flash media cards.
-The sound mixer decides which microphones to use as well as placements of the microphones.
-The experienced sound mixer will make sure that all audio is recording smoothly, securing much more flexibility in further post-production.
+The audio operator take all the audio inputs generated by the filming process and record them to flash media cards.
+He/she decides which microphones to use as well as placements of the microphones.
+The experienced audio engineer will make sure that all audio is recording smoothly, securing much more flexibility in further post-production.